 Sweet peas have an intoxicating scent, a scent that catapults me into the times of horse-drawn carriages and curtseying ladies.
 Their delicate petals bring such bliss as spring begins to awaken the earth from the dormancy of winter.
 It is quite fitting that the Victorian era meaning is “bliss” or “delicate pleasure.”
 A handful of these dainty blooms in a vase will fill your home with refined beauty and a delicious fragrance.

-February is a wonderful month to start some sweet peas indoors, which makes January the perfect month to order some.
+January and February are a wonderful months to start some sweet peas indoors, which makes fall the perfect season to order some.
 They are rather hardy and a great spring flower for beginning gardeners!
 There is nothing more exciting than watching a seed sown burst through the soil within a few days.
 It feels like such an accomplishment!
 For Northern Nevada’s weather (sometimes there’s a spring, sometimes its winter straight to summer!) the “Spencer” variety is a great heirloom that is hardy in the cold but can also handle the summer heat better than most other varieties.
 There is a rainbow of colors to choose from within this group, from cool icy blues to bright cheery pinks.
 There’s even an “Early Grey” to match your tea!
 The Spencer variety have stronger and longer stems compared to most of the other heirloom types, making it a delightful cut flower.

 The early flowering variety that is my go-to is the elegance series.
 They thrive under shorter days.
 For spring, in-between early spring and early summer, I love the mammoth variety.
 This allows me to have amazing sweet peas all spring long.